cooldebs/alx-low_level_programming/0x08-recursion/README.md

-A function that returns a prime number
+A function that checks if a string is palindrome